b-fadwa/Qodly-Data-Grouper/README.md

 ### Custom Css

-Below, is a css class sample containing all the customisable parts of the query builder component:
+Below, is a css class sample containing all the customisable parts of the data grouper component:

 ```css
 /*to customize the category label*/